fe950/AutPrintMailAttachments/README.md

 # autoprint
-autoprint is a shell script for autoamtically printing email-attachments to a printer
+autoprint is a shell script for automatically printing all new email-attachments from gmail to a printer.

+Connects to gmail with fetchmail using imap and download new pdf atachments and prints them to a cups printer.
+Leave email at server and mark them as read.
-supported file types: pdf,jpg,png supported printers: all postscript printers ... you can add multiple printer-types with cups
+Also support pdf,jpg,png, change filetypes in autoprint.cfg Supported printers: all postscript printers ... you can add multiple printer-types with cups Supports pop3 and imap and imap with ssl

-it does automatically print all attachments of the given e-mail addresses

 files: autoprint .... shell script